Alexander0013/S-P-500-Prediction/README.md

 * What is the challenge part of your project?
       A:1.
 Choose the right model 2.
 Find valid eigenvalues 3.
 Make the model run more accurately

-## References
-* Code/implementation which you include/reference (__You should indicate in your presentation if you use code for others.
-Otherwise, cheating will result in 0 score for final project.__)
-* Packages you use